kaypro283/BASIC80/README.md

 Contributions to this collection are welcome!
 If you have BASIC-80 programs to add or improvements to existing ones, please feel free to submit a pull request.

 ## Acknowledgments
-Thanks to all the early BASIC programmers and Kaypro II enthusiasts who have helped preserve this important part of computing history.
+Thanks to all the early BASIC programmers and Kaypro enthusiasts who have helped preserve this important part of computing history.